 The 1960s are known for their major influence in the music industry that artists are still emulating today.
-Similarly, the tile trends in the 1960s still inspire present-day interior designers.
+Similarly, the 1960s bathroom tile, and living area tile trends still inspire present-day interior designers.
 The 1960s floor tiles were luxurious and elegant.
 They brought in a new wave of class as homeowners moved away from pink and blue tones of the 50s.
 This new age of homeowners wanted more sophistication in their homes.
 If it was not for the 1960s style bathrooms, kitchens, and floors, our generation may not have desired as much modern design as we do now.
 Standard Tile was one of the first in the area to have 1960s bathroom tile for sale during this decade, so we remember these trends fondly.

 In the 1950s, mosaic tile patterns were rising in popularity.
 However, unlike the 1950s, the 60s welcomed a variety of materials for mosaic tile design.
 It was no longer just ceramic tile in square shapes.
 The 1960s welcomed every size, shape and color.
 These elements were incorporated in mosaic tiles in kitchens and bathrooms alike.
 Keeping with the trend from the late 1950s, the 1960s had tile floor to ceiling in many rooms of the house.
 1960s style bathrooms would have mirrored walls with tile ceilings, with luxury and excess being a key in 60s tile trends.

 The 1960s style bathroom was over-the-top.
 With chandeliers and tile, the bathrooms truly made a statement.
 Tile needed to be of the highest quality and be available in beautiful jewel-tone colors and shapes.
 Accents also played a heavy role in the 1960s tile trends.
 Gone were the days of single-color tile floors and walls.
 Various tiles in different shapes and colors would be used to create intricate tile designs to bring life into any room in the home with a unique design and pattern.